Himalayan fossil hoax: Vindhyan fossil controversy

+A genuine fossil alga, Rafatazmia chitrakootensis, was doubted for many years in the aftermath of Gupta's fraud.

-Gupta's case had lingering effects on Indian palaeontology and the controversy was blamed as the reason "paleontology lost prestige" in India and that it caused "irreparable damage to Indian science."
+Gupta's fraud had lingering effects on Indian palaeontology.
+The discipline "lost prestige" in India and the scandal caused "irreparable damage to Indian science."
 Indian discoveries not only in geology but also in other science disciplines were viewed with suspicion.
-India was perceived as "a leading nation in fraudulent scientific research."
-An example of such prejudice was the discovery of one of the oldest multicellular eukaryotes.
+India came to be perceived as "a leading nation in fraudulent scientific research."

+An example of such prejudice arose with the discovery of one of the oldest multicellular eukaryotes.
 The fossils were discovered from the Vindhyan Mountains in Central India by Rafat Jamal Azmi, of the Wadia Institute of Himalayan Geology in Dehradun, who reported in the Journal of the Geological Society of India in 1998.
 As Azmi announced the discovery in Science, it was immediately received with scepticism.
-When renowned palaeontologists including Nicholas Butterfield, Simon Conway Morris and Soren Jensen (all at the University of Cambridge) examined the samples, they concluded that they were not fossils at all but artefacts.
+When renowned palaeontologists including Nicholas Butterfield, Simon Conway Morris and Soren Jensen examined the samples, they concluded that they were not fossils at all but artefacts.
 At the behest of the Geological Society of India, a team of palaeontologists from the Geological Survey of India, Wadia Institute of Himalayan Geology and Lucknow University, coordinated by Om Narain Bhargava, conducted an expedition in 1999 to verify the discovery.
 They found no evidence of Azmi's claims.
 In 2000, based on the report of the expeditionary team, the Journal of the Geological Society of India issued a concluding statement declaring "that the identification of fossils by R. J. Azmi is far from convincing and that more detailed work is necessary before the authenticity of the find is accepted."

-The dispute became a persisting controversy until it was resolved in 2009 when Stefan Bengtson and his team at the Swedish Museum of Natural History in Stockholm published the full analysis of the case in the Proceedings of the National Academy of Sciences of the United States of America.
-Azmi's discovery became accepted as genuine.
-In a further vindication published in PLoS Biology in 2017, Bengston's team established that the fossil was that of an alga, which they named Rafatazmia chitrakootensis (Figure 4) after the discoverer, and was estimated to be 1.6 billion years old, becoming the oldest known alga.
+The dispute persisted until 2009 when Stefan Bengtson and colleagues published a full analysis of the case, recognising Azmi's discovery as genuine.
+In a further vindication in 2017, Bengston's team established that the fossil, estimated to be 1.6 billion years old, was that of an alga, which they named Rafatazmia chitrakootensis (Figure 4) after the discoverer, becoming the oldest known alga.